phanta864/Hero-squad/README.md

-# CeaserCipher Java App
+# Hero-Squad Java App

 ### By Ephantus Mwangi

 ## Description

-    In "cryptography", a Caesar cipher is one of the simplest and most widely known encryption techniques, which this Java App ustilises.
+    In "cryptography", a Hero-Squad is one of the simplest and most widely known encryption techniques, which this Java App ustilises.
     It is a type of substitution cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.
     For example, with a left shift of 3, D would be replaced by A, E would become B, and so on.
 The method is named after Julius Caesar, who used it in his private correspondence.